John E. Marriott

 Degree: Bachelor of Science in Forestry, Parks and Wildlife (1994) - University of British Columbia (Vancouver) and University of California - Berkeley (San Franscisco)

-Cameras: Canon EOS 5D Mk II and Canon EOS 1D Mk IV
+Cameras: Canon EOS R5, 5D Mk IV and 1DX II camera bodies

 Stock Agencies: All Canada Photos (Vancouver, British Columbia)